Expert insights, academic papers, and videos to fuel your chip-to-cloud security compliance.

 What makes FortifyIQ’s approach different from masking-based protections?

 We use an algorithmic hardening approach that operates at the mathematical level of the implementation, not just at the masking level.
-It’s the same family of techniques we’ve validated for our AES and HMAC SHA-2 cores, which passed AVA.VAN.5 evaluation by a Common Criteria lab.
+It’s the same family of techniques we’ve validated for our AES cores, which passed AVA.VAN.5 evaluation by a Common Criteria lab.
 The protection is intrinsic to the design and validated as robust against side-channel and fault-injection attacks.
-Because of this approach, our PQC solutions achieve resilience comparable to hardened hardware, without the large overhead typically associated with masking.
+While share-based masking techniques in PQC have some vulnerabilities to side-channel attacks, (particularly during compression and decompression, encoding and decoding, and in some algorithms, hashing), our algorithmic protection is secure across the algorithms, and includes fault injection protections, providing high-assurance certifiability.
+Additionally, our protections avoid the large overhead typically associated with masking by using algorithmic means rather than added-on countermeasures.

 Let’s talk about performance.
 What’s the impact of these protections?